Transport | Transform | Transcend

 Hyojin Kwon

 Hyojin Kwon is an assistant professor in Georgia Tech’s School of Architecture and founding partner of Pre- and Post-, a design practice based in Boston and Seoul.
+Kwon is the artist behind Plastic Reimagined: Material Agency and Circular Design and Ephemeral Instruments: Images as Architectural Media, two installations that examine how technology and material experimentation can reshape architecture and the built environment.
 Her work investigates how digital media reshape architectural design, culture, and urban experience.
 Through research, teaching, and installation, Kwon explores the evolving relationship between technology, space, and human perception across global contexts.

 Discarded plastic becomes a medium for architectural experimentation and innovation.
-In this studio, students transform waste into material possibility through computational design and hands-on fabrication.
+In this studio, students transform waste into material possibilities through computational design and hands-on fabrication.
 Each chair explores new life cycles for plastic, merging technology, sustainability, and craft to question how discarded matter can be reimagined within the built environment and given renewed purpose.
+By working directly with HDPE and PLA waste, the students test how color, structure, and form can emerge from materials often treated as disposable.
+The results highlight the potential of circular design to shift cultural attitudes about consumption and reveal how architectural thinking can produce new value from overlooked resources.

 Daniel Phelps